Revised on 10 February 2021, 8:45 a.m.

 (Disponible en français : COVID-19, insécurité alimentaire et problèmes connexes)

 When the coronavirus disease 2019 (COVID-19) arrived in Canada, Canadians became concerned about disruptions to their food supply.
 A March 2020 survey by Abacus Data showed that, at that time, almost two-thirds of Canadians were worried about rising food prices (65%) and the availability of certain food products (62%).
-However, there is no evidence that the pandemic has resulted (or will result) in widespread or long-term food shortages in Canada.
+While there is no evidence that the pandemic has resulted (or will result) in widespread or long-term food shortages in Canada, it has negatively affected food security, caused disruptions to the agri-food supply chain and contributed to higher food prices.

 According to a March 2020 report, at least 4.4 million Canadians were food insecure in 2017-18, meaning that they lacked access to sufficient amounts of safe and nutritious food.
 Food insecurity is strongly linked to people’s financial ability to access food, both in quantity and quality.
 A recent report notes that “[f]ood insecurity levels are likely to increase across the country in 2021.”

 Experts believe that, currently, “skyrocketing unemployment is driving up food insecurity to catastrophic levels.”
 As people lose their jobs and main sources of income due to closures of non-essential businesses, efforts to control the pandemic may exacerbate existing food security vulnerabilities in Canada.
-This is particularly concerning since, according to Statistics Canada, the national unemployment rate reached a “record high” of 13.7% in May 2020, compared to 5.6% in February.
+This is particularly concerning since, according to Statistics Canada, the national unemployment rate (9.4%) and the labour market underutilization rate (18.4%) remain relatively high as of January 2021.
+Data from Statistics Canada also showed that, in the early months of the pandemic, those whose employment had been disrupted by it were “almost three times more likely to be food insecure than those who worked.”